-It’s highly unadvisable to get business and pleasure intertwined.
-Renting a home to a tenant is a commercial transaction like any other, which should be the basis of your relationship.
-As a landlord, you can find yourself in a situation where a casual conversation may lead to getting coffee together, then an occasional dinner party, and finally, regular socializing.
+It’s highly unadvisable to get pleasure and business intertwined.
+Renting homes to a tenant is a commercial transaction like any other, which should be the basis of your relationship.
+As a landlord, you can find yourself in situations where a casual conversation may lead to getting drinks together, then a dinner party that happens occasionally, and finally, regular socializing.
 Is it viable to have a more personal relationship with your tenants, or is it even beneficial?
 Most landlords rarely have the time to manage the rental side of things, and they shy away from fraternizing with their tenants and turn to professional property management.
 However, we would still like to discuss the pros and cons of befriending your tenants.
 Learning more about this subject will help you avoid possible future problems that might arise from getting too personal with your tenants.

 The pros of befriending your tenants:

 They will probably be a lot more understanding and tolerant.